-Yet, the most detrimental of them all is the final category – over-eating as a learned behaviour.
-In many cases the key determinants of excessive eating and obesity appear to be family-driven behaviour patterns.
+Yet, the most detrimental of them all is the final category – over-eating as a learned behavior.
+In many cases the key determinants of excessive eating and obesity appear to be family-driven behavior patterns.
 Some studies suggest that over feeding in childhood may predispose children to weight problems in adulthood.
 This makes over-eating a learned behaviour that goes back all the way to childhood.
 In some families, obesity occurs due to a high-calorie diet or an overemphasis on food.
 In such families, a plump baby is seen as a healthy baby.
 So, even if obesity is not inherently hereditary, we blame ‘being fat’ on genetics, owing to generations of over-eating as a learned behaviour.
 In many other families, eating is a habitual source of alleviating distress or celebration of an event.
 In such cases, one is not able to distinguish between internal signals of hunger and any other signal because all signals are responded to by consumption of food.
 Eating becomes synonymous with dealing with boredom, stress, anxiety, worry, depressed states, traumatic events, anger and with celebration.
 We also find ourselves habituated to consuming food while shopping, watching movies, at parties or while even idly sitting at home.
 Eventually, even if the brain signals to the body that it is full, the body does not understand this and continues to coax one to eat until the point of sickness.
 Some of you may relate to the feeling of ‘needing’ a cup of green tea after a meal, because you are physically unwell.

 Let’s look at the chain of events, eating → over-eating → weight gain → depression, this becomes a vicious cycle soon enough.
 In some cases, depression about over-eating leads to Bulimia (induced vomiting) as well.
 Let’s accept the fact that over-eating is an illness.
 The correct therapy can help you break this pattern and get a healthy eating plan.
 It can help you identify and develop coping skills to curb and change your impulses associated with eating.
 And eventually, drive you to lead a healthy life.